Mekhlabhishek/Test1/book/chapter-2.md

-# Writing your first program
+# Your first program

 In this chapter we will be writing our basic program with `webdriverio`.
 This program will go to the `staging.aceinvoice.com` and will complete login procedure for us.

 So let's start.

+## 1.1 writing and understanding basic program

 Create a file using `touch first_program.js` command on terminal and paste a following code into it